 - The granting institution must be regionally accredited or accredited by the Association for Biblical Higher Education (ABHE), formerly American Association of Bible Colleges (AABC). - 2.
-Only coursework with a grade of C- or higher will be accepted for transfer. - 3.
-Passing grades are accepted only if the granting institution explicitly indicates that a Passing grade is equivalent to a C- or higher. - 4.
+Only coursework with a grade of C- or higher will be accepted for transfer. - Passing and Satisfactory grades are acceptable only if the granting institution explicitly indicates that a Passing or Satisfactory grade is equivalent to a C- or higher. - 4.
 Incompletes, withdraws, and audits will not be accepted for transfer. - 5.
 A maximum of 64 semester credits may be transferred from community colleges. - 6.
 A maximum of 96 semester credits total, including alternative credit, will be accepted for transfer. - 7.
-A maximum of 32 semester credits may be earned at George Fox University through alternative credit (AP, IB, CLEP, Oral Proficiency Interview, Advanced Standing/Credit or Waiver by Examination). - 8.
-The following transfer degrees will satisfy all general education requirements for the bachelor's degree except BIBL 100, RELI 300, and LIBA 400.
+A maximum of 32 semester credits may be earned at George Fox University through alternative credit (AP, IB, CLEP, Oral Proficiency Interview, Credit by Examination). - 8.
+The following transfer degrees will satisfy all general education requirements for the bachelor's degree except THEO 101 & 102 (or alternate option) and LIBA 400.
 A transfer degree may not necessarily meet school, department, or major requirements with regard to courses or GPA.
-A transfer degree does not guarantee junior class standing. - Associate of Arts Oregon Transfer (AAOT) - Associate of Science Oregon Transfer Business (ASOTB) - Direct Transfer Agreement Associate degree (DTA) from Washington - Associate in Arts for Transfer (AA-T) from California - Any Associate of Arts degree from California that includes either the IGETC certificate or the CSU General Education - Breadth requirements - 9.
-Courses must be considered college level (typically 100-level) or higher to be transferred. - 10.
-Courses that are determined to be vocational/technical at the discretion of the Enrollment Manager will not be accepted for transfer. - 11.
+A transfer degree does not guarantee junior class standing. - Associate of Arts Oregon Transfer (AAOT) - Associate of Science Oregon Transfer Business (ASOTB) - Associate of Science Oregon Transfer Computer Science (ASOT-CS) - Direct Transfer Agreement Associate degree (DTA) from Washington - Associate in Arts for Transfer (AA-T) from California - Any Associate of Arts degree from California that includes either the IGETC certificate or the CSU General Education - Breadth requirements - 9.
+Courses must be considered college level (typically 100-level) or higher to be transferred. - Courses that are determined to be vocational/technical at the discretion of the Enrollment Manager will not be accepted for transfer. - 11.
 Lower-division courses will not be transferred as upper-division courses. - 12.
-One guarter credit = 2/3 semester credit. - 13.
+One quarter credit = 2/3 semester credit. - 13.
 Each undergraduate student is allowed 2 credits of waiver to be used when a transfer course is approved to meet a general education requirement but the credits don't fulfill the credit requirement in its entirety.
 No more than 1 waiver credit can be applied to a single general education requirement.
 Waiver credit will waive the remainder of the general education requirement but does not add credit to the student's record.
-Waiver credit can only be used on coursework taken prior to enrollment at George Fox University. - 14.
-Each student must complete a minimum of 30 semester hours in residence at George Fox University.
-Twenty hours must be in the senior year.
+Waiver credit can only be used on coursework taken prior to enrollment at George Fox University.

-15. Transfer students must complete at least 60 hours at George Fox University to be eligible for honors at graduation.
+- 14. Each student must complete a minimum of 30 semester hours in residence at George Fox University.
+Twenty hours must be in the senior year. - 15.
+Transfer students must complete at least 60 hours at George Fox University to be eligible for honors at graduation.

-Adult Degree Program Policies
+Adult Degree Program General Policies